 The SAT is offered seven times a year, but which SAT test dates will work best for you and your schedule?
 What essential factors should you consider before creating an SAT schedule?
 What are the best SAT dates for juniors?
 For seniors?

-In this comprehensive guide, we offer you the most current info on SAT test dates (domestic and international) for 2020 and 2021.
+In this comprehensive guide, we offer you the most current info on SAT test dates (domestic and international) for 2021-2022.
 We also give you our top tips for choosing the best SAT test dates for you as well as tons of resources to help you navigate the complicated web of SAT/ACT test dates.

 In general, the College Board administers the SAT on Saturdays, with more tests offered in the fall.
 If you can't take the test on a Saturday for religious or other reasons, Sunday alternate dates are usually available.

-Below, we give you SAT test dates, normal registration deadlines, late registration deadlines, and score release dates for the remaining 2020/2021 test dates.
-The test dates have been officially confirmed by the College Board, although some of the score release dates haven't.
-We've included both confirmed and anticipated test dates for the rest of the year.
+Below, we give you SAT test dates, normal registration deadlines, late registration deadlines, and score release dates for the remaining 2021 test dates.
+The May and June test dates have been officially confirmed by the College Board; the other dates are anticipated by the College Board but not confirmed.

-I've listed international test dates in separate tables since the SAT is administered on fewer dates outside the US.
-Note that in both the US and internationally, SAT Subject Tests are available on all SAT dates except March.
+We've listed international test dates in separate tables since the SAT is administered on fewer dates outside the US.

 Online Score Release